Closing in on critical net-baryon fluctuations at LHC energies: cumulants up to third order in Pb$-$Pb collisions: Experimental setup and data analysis

-Event and track selection criteria were applied to ensure optimal PID performance via \dEdx measurement and momentum ($p$) resolution, as well as good track quality.
-The \VZERO~\cite{ALICE:2013axi} and the Zero Degree Calorimeter~\cite{ALICE:1999edx} timing information was used to reject background due to beam--gas interactions and parasitic beam--beam interactions.
-Along the beam direction, events occurring within $\pm0.15$~cm, where tracking is affected by the central membrane of the TPC, and outside $\pm7$~cm of the nominal interaction point were discarded to keep detection efficiency uniform as a function of event vertex position.
 The analysis uses tracks of charged particles reconstructed using the \ITS and the TPC in the pseudorapidity range of $|\eta|< 0.8$ and with full azimuthal acceptance.
-In 2015, the TPC performance was affected by local space-charge distortions caused by the accumulation of space charge originating from the gaps between adjacent readout chambers~\cite{Arslandok:2022dyb}.
+Due to the different gas mixture, higher interaction rates, and larger multiplicities in 2015, the TPC performance was affected by local space-charge distortions caused by the accumulation of space charge originating from the gaps between adjacent readout chambers~\cite{Arslandok:2022dyb}.
 Although these distortions are corrected on average during reconstruction, their fluctuations caused a significant mismatch between the TPC and ITS tracks.
 They affected all events detected within a time interval of about 0.5 seconds after a collision, corresponding to the full drift time of ions from the amplification region in the TPC readout chambers to the central electrode.
-Collisions within such time intervals were discarded using the event interaction time (timestamp) when also the mean matching efficiency between the TPC and ITS for all tracks in an event was less than 88\% (the nominal TPC--ITS track matching efficiency is peaked at 90.5\% with a small pseudorapidity and momentum dependence of a few percent).
+Collisions within such time intervals were discarded using the event interaction time (timestamp), when in addition the mean matching efficiency between the TPC and ITS for all tracks was less than 88\%.
+The nominal TPC--ITS track matching efficiency is narrowly peaked at 90.5\%.
 By applying this condition about 7\% of all events are rejected.
-Tracks were accepted if they crossed at least 80 padrows out of a maximum of 159 and their $\chi^{2}$ value per space point from the track fit is less than 3.5.
+Tracks were accepted if their $\chi^{2}$ value per space point from the track fit is less than 3.5.
 To improve the \dEdx resolution and reduce the contributions from track splitting\footnote{Track splitting occurs when a track is reconstructed as two separate tracks due to poor \dEdx resolution.}, two additional track selection criteria were applied.
 The number of clusters used for the \dEdx calculation\footnote{Clusters that are very close to the TPC readout chamber boundaries~\cite{Arslandok:2022dyb} or are from overlapping tracks are not considered in the calculation of \dEdx.
 Therefore, the number of clusters used to calculate \dEdx may differ from the number of clusters used for track selection.
-This quantity is particularly important for the \dEdx resolution.} was set to more than 70.
+This quantity is particularly important for the \dEdx resolution.} was set to more than 70, and short tracks crossing less than 80 out of a maximum of 159 pad rows were excluded from the analysis.
 These criteria address both tracks crossing chamber boundaries and split tracks, both leading to a deterioration of the \dEdx measurement.
-To suppress contributions from secondary particles from weak decays, the distance of closest approach (DCA) of the extrapolated track to the primary vertex position was required to be less than 1~cm along the beam direction, while in the transverse plane a transverse momentum (\pt) dependent DCA selection of less than (0.018 $\rm cm$ $+$ 0.035$\pt^{-1.01}$) with $\pt$ in GeV/\textit{c} was applied to account for the \pt dependence of the DCA resolution~\cite{ ALICE:2010yje}.
+To suppress contributions from particles from weak decays and interactions in the detector material, the distance of closest approach (DCA) of the extrapolated track to the primary vertex position was required to be less than 1~cm along the beam direction, while in the transverse plane a transverse momentum (\pt) dependent DCA selection of less than (0.018 $\rm cm$ $+$ 0.035$\pt^{-1.01}$) with $\pt$ in GeV/\textit{c} was applied to account for the \pt dependence of the DCA resolution~\cite{ ALICE:2010yje}.
 In addition, daughter tracks from reconstructed secondary weak-decay kink topologies were discarded.